Dakedres/daedalian/notes.md

 Things to teach
 - Planets and moons without an atmosphere have radiation that must be accounted for
 - You will always respawn in the overworld

+# Information

+## Lightmaps
+The top 16^2 area is for placed lights, the rightmost line of pixels are for lightning.
+The bottom area is for natural light.

 # Planets